-Father David Staples, an honorary assistant and Canon of the Cathedral is a regular attendee at the Sunday 8:00 am and Wednesday 10:00 am Eucharist.
+Father David Staples, an honorary assistant and Canon of Christ Church Cathedral is a regular attendee at the Sunday 8:00 am and Wednesday 10:00 am Eucharist.
 Many have often remarked how much they enjoy his occasional playing of the organ.

 David requested that the interview be held in his home in downtown Fredericton, so that we could see “the real David Staples.”
 His condominium is filled with seven generations of antique furniture and paintings.
 He shares this “museum” as he playfully calls it, with his friendly Bombay cat, Lucifer.
 Lucifer sports a sleek, totally black coat, peering at you with eyes that change colour with his mood.
 It is obvious who rules the roost!